Version 18 of the Handbook was published on 1 November 2016. For more information, please click "History" above.

 A member who holds a share as nominee for a non-member shareowner in an authorised body must keep the authorised body informed of all facts necessary to keep an accurate and up-to-date record in accordance with Rule 17.1.

-An authorised body must supply any information and documentation relating to its composition and structure or to any of its managers, employees, members or shareowners, as and when requested to do so by the SRA.
+An authorised body must supply any information and documentation relating to its composition and structure or to any of its managers, employees, members or shareowners or the sole practitioner, as and when requested to do so by the SRA.

 Notwithstanding any requirement to obtain approval of a manager, owner, COLP or COFA under Part 4 of the SRA Authorisation Rules, an authorised body must notify the SRA within seven days of any change to its: